DigonIO/scheduler/doc/faq.rst

    With additional features still under development, there is no guarantee for future releases not to break current APIs.

-   Currently `scheduler` is purely implemented as an in-process `scheduler` and does not run standalone or with a command line interface.
+   Currently `scheduler` is purely implemented as an in-process scheduler and does not standalone or with a command line interface.

-   As of now there is neither support for asynchronous tasks nor threading.
-Backends for |Job|
-   storing have to be implemented by the user.
+   Backends for job storing have to be implemented by the user.

-   When you rely on accurate timings within a few microseconds.
+   When you rely on accurate timings below milliseconds.

 Implementation details
 ----------------------